antoniou79/scummvm-android/README.md

 - a52dec-0.7.4

 Basic instructions:
-- Install docker (community edition shold work fine) and docker-compose on your system (tested with Linux Ubuntu x64 16.04.6 LTS)
+- Install docker (community edition shold work fine) (tested with version 19.03.2, build 6a30dfc on Linux Ubuntu x64 16.04.6 LTS)
+- Install docker-compose on your system (tested with version 1.24.1, build 4667896b)

 - Build the image with:
 ```